 For many patients, a continuing care approach provides the best results, with the treatment intensity varying, according to a person’s changing needs.
 Initially an individual’s treatment and service plan must be assessed and then it must be continually modified as necessary to ensure that it meets his or her present need.
 A patient may require varying combinations of service and treatment components during the course of rehabilitation, treatment and recovery.
 In addition to counseling or psychotherapy, a patient may require family therapy, parenting instruction, vocational rehabilitation, and/or social and legal services.

 California Alcohol Rehab and Drug Addiction Rehab Treatment

 Many drug-addicted individuals also have other mental disorders.
 Because drug abuse and addiction both of which are mental disorders often co-occur with other mental illnesses, patients presenting with one condition should be assessed for the other(s).
-And when these problems co-occur, treatment should address both (or all) issues, including the use of medications as appropriate.
+And when these problems co-occur, treatment should address both (or all) issues.

 Motivational enhancement and incentive strategies, begun at initial patient intake, can improve treatment engagement.
 Treatment does not need to be voluntary to be effective.
 Sanctions or enticements from family, employment settings, and/or the criminal justice system can significantly increase treatment entry, retention rates, and the ultimate success of drug treatment interventions.